pranavg000/Electro-Editor/README.md

 Electro-Editor
 ======

-A custom text-editor made with electron-js that uses in-memory Piece Table.
+A custom text-editor made with ElectronJS and HTML that uses in-memory Piece Table.

 ## Features Implemented
 * Undo & Redo